LibreSolar/kicad-symbols/README.md

 # LibreSolar schematic symbols library

 This library collects symbols used in the different Libre Solar designs.

+It can be included into project in two ways:

-It should be configured as a global library named `LibreSolar`.
+1. Global library named `LibreSolar`.
+2. Project-specific library named `LibreSolar`.
+This repository should ideally be included into the project as a git submodule.

 ## Library design rules